NJDFan/python-srecord/docs/source/index.rst

                     raw binary format, so it knows nothing about addresses.
 =======     =====   ========

-The program to do so is as follows.
+The program to do so is as follows:

 .. code-block:: python